 The tech mogul does have plenty of money just lying around to pay these fines.
-He currently has a net worth of $4.3 billion, meaning these penalties just make up for .07 percent of his total wealth.
+He currently has a net worth of $4.4 billion, meaning these penalties barely make up any of his total wealth.

-Let’s have a look at all the fines that Mark Cuban has paid throughout his 20 years of Mavericks ownership.
+Let’s have a look at all the fines that Mark Cuban has paid throughout his two-plus decades of Mavericks ownership.

 Cuban’s seemingly never-ending war with NBA officiating began almost as soon as he purchased a majority stake with Mavs.
 He collected three fines in a span of eight days in his first season as owner.

 Nov.
 14, 2000 – Mark Cuban got his first taste of disciplinary sanction after getting fined $5,000 for criticizing a referee versus the Los Angeles Clippers.
 “The policy is to fine anyone who criticizes the officiating,” he said at the time.
 “I knew that before I said anything.
 But it still doesn’t address the issue.”

 Nov.
 22, 2000 – Cuban was asked to pay $15,000 after getting himself ejected off the court after a confrontation with a referee in a game versus the Utah Jazz.
 Don Nelson, who coached the Mavs at the time, even stepped in and said Cuban’s actions were hurting the team.

 Nov.
 22, 2000 – Cuban has always had an eagle eye in terms of spotting missed goaltending calls.
 He verbally abused official Gary Benson in-game in the team’s loss to the Seattle Supersonics.
 He continued to lambast officials after the game and was handed a $25,000 penalty.